Is Collecting Points and Miles Really a Scam?

 I don’t view collecting points/miles as having a “cost” because I don’t spend extra money to earn them.
 To me, something has a cost when I give up money to get it.
 But you earn points and miles for everyday purchases that you would have bought anyways.

-If you want to travel more, points and miles have to be something you do (providing you live in a place where they are an option).
+If you want to travel more, getting into points and miles has to be something you do (providing you live in a place where they are an option).
 Even if it takes you a year to accumulate enough points to make a difference, they help you unlock your dreams by drastically reducing the cost of everything.

 But what about all the fees?